DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Experiment Details

 \subsection{Experimental Platform and Datasets}

-We evaluated DyBBT on two widely adopted benchmarks: the Microsoft dialog Challenge (MS dialog) (\cite{li2018microsoft}) for single domain tasks, and the MultiWOZ 2.1 corpus (\cite{budzianowski-etal-2018-multiwoz}) for multi domain tasks.
-Both datasets are converted into ConvLab-3’s unified format, ensuring consistency in ontology, state representation, and API interaction.
+We evaluated DyBBT on two widely adopted benchmarks: the Microsoft dialog Challenge (MS dialog) (\cite{li2018microsoft}) for single-domain tasks, and the MultiWOZ 2.1 corpus (\cite{eric-etal-2020-multiwoz}) for multi-domain tasks.
+Both datasets are converted into ConvLab-3's unified format, ensuring consistency in ontology, state representation, and API interaction.
 Table~\ref{tab:dataset_stats} summarizes the key statistics of both datasets.

 \textbf{The MS Dialog dataset} comprises three distinct domains: Movie-Ticket Booking, Restaurant Reservation, and Taxi Ordering.
 It contains 7,215 dialogs with 89,465 turns, averaging 12.4 turns per dialog.
 The dataset is partitioned into training, validation, and test sets with 5,772, 722, and 721 dialogs, respectively.